MichaelZLai/d3-intro/readme.md

 ## Learning Objectives

-- CRUD the DOM with D3
+- Manipulate the DOM using D3
 - Bind data to DOM elements
 - Scale data to fit the viewport
 - Use D3 helper methods like `min` and `max`